tdwg/tcs2/docs/index.md

 ## Getting started

-- [TCS Term List](./terms/) — The normative list of TCS terms.
+- [TCS List of Terms](./terms/) — The normative list of TCS terms.
 This document defines and describes all TCS terms and provides guidance on how to use them.

 - [TCS 2 Feature report](./feature-report/) — A Feature Report is one of two